How can I get NI £100 high street voucher card?

 When you enter your email address on the NI Direct website you will be emailed a link - don't forget to check your junk mail.

-It may take a few minutes for the link to arrive.
+It may take a few minutes for the email containing the link to arrive.

 It will take you to an application page where you will be asked for your name, address, date of birth, gender, disability status, national insurance number, driving licence number (if you have one), mobile phone number and email address.